Lynching of Jordan Jameson

-African-American man, Jordan Jameson was lynched on November 11, 1919, in the town square of Magnolia, Columbia County, Arkansas.
-A large white mob seized Jameson after he allegedly shot the local sheriff.
+An African-American man, Jordan Jameson, was lynched on November 11, 1919, in the town square of Magnolia, Columbia County, Arkansas.
+A mob seized Jameson after he allegedly shot the local sheriff.
 They tied him to a stake and burned him alive.

 Background

 Arkansans were on edge after the deadly Elaine massacre (September 30–October 1, 1919) in rural Elaine, Arkansas.
 During the riots, hundreds of black people were killed and according to the Encyclopedia of Arkansas, "the Elaine Massacre was by far the deadliest racial confrontation in Arkansas history and possibly the bloodiest racial conflict in the history of the United States."

 On November 7, 1919, Columbia County Sheriff Benjamin E. Greer, was heading to the Jordan Jameson house along with deputies Duke Emerson and John Althin.
 While at the house an altercation broke out which escalated to a shoot out where Greer was shot in the head.
 In the confusion, Jameson escaped into the forest.